-S:Start the run file while Linux boots up.xx:A number between 00-99.
-The smaller number has a higher priority.RUNFILE:The script file name
+S: Start the run file while Linux boots up.

+xx: A number between 00-99.
+The smaller number has a higher priority.

+DUNET F. The equipt file name

+RUNFILE: The script file name

 The command KxxRUNFILE has the following meaning: